startupjs/startupjs/README.md

 performance (especially when installing modules) might be considerably slower compared to the native installation when working with the large amount of files.

-1. Initialize a new project (change `awesomeapp` at the end to your app name):
+1. Initialize a new boilerplate project.
+Change `myapp` to your project name (use lower case).

     ```
-    docker run --rm -it -v ${PWD}:/ws:delegated startupjs/dev init awesomeapp
+    docker run --rm -it -v ${PWD}:/ws:delegated startupjs/dev init myapp
     ```

 2. Go into the created project folder.
 Then run the development docker container with: